usdot-jpo-ode/wzdx/create-feed/README.md

 3. [Convert Flat Files](#convert-flat-files)
 4. [Code Examples](#code-examples)

+### Collaborate via GitHub
+GitHub is an open-source repository hosting service that allows for the storage and collaboration of data projects allowing you to track changes.
+The GitHub workflow is comprised of .
+If you are a data producer and would like to request your own repository please contact @acosta-dani-bah.

 ### Data File Types
 The WZDx-v1 data feed will be specified as an XML file or a JSON file.
 Both JSON and XML have been choosen as the file types of choice because:
 - Of their lighweight data exchange format.